kontelk2/kontelk/README.md

 ### Hi there 👋

-- 🔭 Working as System Administrator
+- 🔭 Working as System Administrator.
-- 🌱 Studying Computer Science at University of Piraeus
+- 🌱 Studying Computer Science at University of Piraeus.